 When my in-laws found out about it, they were more concerned for the kids and me than for my husband.
 I found that a little odder than the diagnosis because, well, I was not the one who would have to get insulin injections for the rest of their life – it was their son.
 Besides, I couldn’t imagine my husband having a short temper.

 Still, my mother-in-law told me indiscreetly, “John [my father-in-law] used to be as sweet and gentle as your husband right now.
-However, ever since he got diagnosed with diabetes and started getting treatment, he became more irritable than ever and his short temper was constant.”
-She was concerned that my husband will also have his temper affected.
+However, ever since he got diagnosed with diabetes and started getting treatment, he became more irritable than ever and his angry outburst was constant.”
+She was concerned that my husband will also have a short temper.

 I felt sorry for my mother-in-law.
 She didn’t even tell the family about his husband’s short temper.
 If she gave up, it would all fall apart.